Topology of rotating stratified fluids with and without background shear flow

 We consider both profiles in the following.

 In the absence of shear, Fig.~\ref{fig:dedalus}(a), equatorial Kelvin waves and Yanai waves appear in the gap between the high-frequency Poincar\'e and low-frequency planetary waves.
 These waves have a topological origin~\cite{delplace2017}.
+They propagate unidirectionally (their group velocity does not change sign for all $k_x$), as guaranteed by topology.
+Note that while the wave crest of the Rossby wave indeed always has a westward component, its group velocity can be both directions, as can be seen from the wave dispersion in Fig.~\ref{fig:dedalus}(a).
 As there are two oppositely-oriented equators, there are both eastward and westward propagating modes localized respectively at each equator.
-When shear $U_0 \neq 0$ is turned on, the planetary Rossby waves Doppler shift and increase in dispersion.
+When shear $U_0 \neq 0$ is turned on, the planetary Rossby waves are Doppler shifted and we observe continuous spectra near the zero-frequency~\cite{brunet1990rossby}.
+The continuous spectrum spans $\omega = \pm U_0 k_x$.
 The dispersion of the Poincar\'e modes also changes with increasing $k_x$; see Figs.~\ref{fig:dedalus}(b) and (c)).
 The Kelvin and Yanai waves remain localized near the equators.
 We have also investigated spectra with larger values of $U_0$ and find that the Kelvin and Yanai waves persist so long as $U_0$ is not too large.
-If $U_0$ is too large, the bulk bands and the boundary modes become difficult to distinguish due to significant changes in the frequency of the bulk modes and the large Doppler shift of the planetary waves.
-We show below that the continued presence of the waves is consistent with the persistence of bulk-boundary correspondence in the presence of shear.
+If $U_0$ is too large, the bulk bands and the boundary modes become difficult to distinguish due to significant changes in the frequency of the bulk modes and the large Doppler shift of the planetary waves, especially in the case of the sine shear flow.
+We show below that the continued presence of the waves is consistent with the persistence of bulk-interface correspondence in the presence of shear.